Probate Q&A Series

 Detailed Answer

-In North Carolina, any tenant in common or joint owner may seek a judicial partition of real property under Chapter 46, Article 17 of the North Carolina General Statutes.
+In North Carolina, any tenant in common or joint owner may seek a judicial partition of real property under Chapter 46 of the North Carolina General Statutes.
 A partition action divides real estate among co-owners or orders a sale when physical division is impractical.
 But when one co-owner holds a life estate and is under a court-appointed guardianship, you must follow special procedures to protect the life tenant’s interests.

 1. Understanding Life Estates and Guardianship